-The UFC continued to support the City's work on updating the tree regulations through letters of recommendation in response to briefings from SDCI.
+The UFC continued to support the City's work on updating the tree regulations through letters of recommendation in response to briefings from the Seattle Department of Construction and Inspections (SDCI).
 The UFC continued to emphasize its seven key recommendations captured in the one-pager issued in 2019:

 - 1. Expand permit program

 - 2. Certify tree service providers

 - 3. Replace significant trees

 - 4. Track changes in the urban forest

 - 5. Protect exceptional trees, groves, and trees on undeveloped lots

-- 6. Encourage tree retention on already developed lots, and
+- 6. Encourage tree retention on already developed lots

-- 7. Fund and enforce tree protection regulations.
+- 7. Fund and enforce tree protection regulations